Tasmanian Multimin Performance Ready Challenger

-The aim of this trial is to increase the calf survival rate in the older cows by 1-2%.
+The aim of this trial is to increase conception rate in the older cows by 1-2%.
 This might only be a small lift but every pregnancy helps to increase the overall production of Taroona Pastoral.

-Recently (30 days pre-calving), all cows were given a treatment of 7 in 1 and Pestivirus vaccine and one portion were treated with Multimin and B12.
+Recently (30 days pre-calving), all cows were given a treatment of 7 in 1 and Pestivirus vaccine and one portion were treated with Multimin and the other with Copper injection.
 Multimin treated animals will receive a second dose of Multimin in October (30 days before joining).

 In February we will be able to determined the benefits of Multimin by comparing preg test results in the treated cows versus non treated animals.
 Conception rate and during which oestrus cycle the cow conceived will be recorded.
 We are confident with the results we will see in our treated cows and will continue to use Multimin again in February once the trial ends.

 The Multimin Challenge is a great opportunity for me to learn more about mineral treatment for our cattle and I am keen to perfect our mineral program for optimal performance.